tech-week-hackathon/hackathon-namarie-nicola-salvagni/README.md

 Leverage the V0 structure for prototyping while preparing to adapt the final implementation to the hackathon's requirements.
 Demonstrate adaptability:
 Show how the prototype can evolve to meet Cardano governance standards, such as CIP-1694 and other technical specifications.
-What to Focus On
+What to Focus On:
-Prototype First, Code Later
+Prototype First, Code Later.
 This project highlights the prototype rather than the codebase.
 We recommend exploring the platform to understand how it fulfills governance needs:

 https://v0.dev/chat/7jRn1xccshZ?b=b_6S3A48fSHwA or https://kzmgo87jvtrxpv24ydz5.lite.vusercontent.net/